 These are all considered architectural features and they tend to be the most costly and permanent of your front yard landscape.
 While you can’t always incorporate all of these elements (think pergolas, trellises, retaining walls, etc.) at once, you could plan to add one feature each year until you get where you want to be.
 Trees, shrubs and ground covers are much less permanent but they still take time to grow and nurture.
 Plan for that inevitable growth by researching what kind of layout you want well beforehand.
 Cute little shrubs in front of the picture window of your home look adorable now but what about in 10 years when they block out all sunlight from your living room?
 Add bright blooms amongst the permanent architectural features so you can switch out the look each year depending on mood and surrounding decor.

 Give us a Call

 Looking for assistance with front yard renovations?
 Give T&B Landscape and Irrigation a call to learn more at (978) 296-5290.
-Established in 2003, we are proud to offer top-notch lawn care at a reasonable price to people in Andover and throughout the Merrimack Valley.
+Established in 2003, we are proud to offer top-notch lawn care at a reasonable price to people in Andover and throughout Andover.
 Our services include lawn installation and renovation, flower planting, mulching, garden beds, edging, and irrigation installation.